Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Improved support for OpenShift 4.x

-We've updated our configuration page with the instructions on how to install Monitoring OpenShift for OpenShift 4.x following public release.
+We’ve updated our configuration page with the instructions on how to install Monitoring OpenShift for OpenShift 4.x following the public release.

 Support for volatile journald storage